harvard-lil/capstone/README.md

 This will cause javascript files to be loaded live from http://127.0.0.1:8080/ and recompiled on save in the background.
 Your changes should be present at http://127.0.0.1:8000.

-*Important:* Any time you run `yarn serve`, before committing, you must then run

-    $ yarn build

-to compile the production assets and recreate webpack-stats.json, or else tests will fail when you send a pull request.
-(If you don't change anything, you could also just undo the changes to webpack-stats.json.)

 Installing node and running `yarn serve` is not necessary unless you are editing javascript.
 On a clean checkout, or after shutting down `yarn serve` and running `yarn build`, the local dev server will use the compiled production assets.
 Under the hood, use of the local dev server vs. production assets is controlled by the contents of